Delta-Academy/shooter/README.md

 3. Insert debugging messages - you want to make sure that:
    - Loss is decreasing :chart_with_downwards_trend:
    - The magnitude of update steps are decreasing :arrow_down:
-   - Performance on Othello is improving :arrow_up:
+   - Performance on shooter is improving :arrow_up:
 4. Iterate on the neural network architecture, hyperparameters & training algorithm